 The Authority will regularly review and monitor CPE and seek to maintain a competitive rate.
+As the Authority advances the definition and scope of the planned Airport Development Program, the Authority anticipates potential revisions to these CPE targets.

-5) Debt Per O&D Enplaned Passenger Target
+5) Debt Per Enplaned Passenger - Target (excluding Special Facility Financing)